jpwspicer/Gists/clearerCode/clearerCode.md

 ### 1. Enable Unicode fonts<a name="enableFonts"></a>

-If `♃ᵦ ω̃ ξ⃗ n̈₀ ∛Δ̇‴` shows up as `⍰⍰⍰⍰`, your browser does not know how to handle the necessary Unicode characters.
+If `♃ᵦ ω̃ ξ⃗ n̈₀ ∛Δ̇‴` shows up as `⍰⍰⍰⍰`, your browser cannot handle the necessary Unicode characters.

 It's no good typing beautiful scripts if you can't read them.
-All interfaces through which you view and edit code must use unicode-enabled fonts.
+All interfaces on which you view and edit code must use a unicode-enabled font.

-Click here for how to change the fixed-width fonts in your browsers, shells, and text editors.
+First, pick a unicode-enabled, fixed-width font (I've listed a few <a href="#fontComparisons">here</a>).
+Then change the default font in your browsers, shells, and text editors (instructions <a href="#changeFonts">here</a>).

 ### 2. Enable auto-completions<a name="autoCompletions"></a>

 Typing unicode characters must become as straightforward as tpying alphanumeric characters otherwise no-one will bother.
 Auto-completions automatically correct typing `nddot` to `n̈`.

-Implementations vary depending on program and operating system, but I've collected a few ideas here.
+Implementations vary depending on program and operating system, but I've collected a few ideas <a href="#autoCompletionImplementation">here</a>.

-That's it!
-By changing system fonts and using auto-completions, your scripts can be more user-friendly and efficient than ever before.
+**That's it!
+By changing system fonts and using auto-completions, your scripts can be more user-friendly and efficient than ever before.**

 ## Appendices<a name="appendices"></a>